tilt-dev/tilt.build/src/advocate.md

 - Find communities we're missing that would benefit from cloud-native dev.
 Does data science need Tilt?
 Is Tilt a game changer for game devs?

 ### Our Ideal Candidate
-- Has been a dev advocate on a small or mid-szed team.
+- Has been a dev advocate on a small- or mid-sized team.
 Because we're small and you'll be our first dev advocate, we think you need prior experience to succeed here.
 - Active in the Kubernetes community.
 (Or a related developer community)
 - Spends time with the team in New York City, even if you live elsewhere.
 (This would be our first remote role; as former remote employees ourselves we know it's important to be upfront and to work on it)